 This paper presents both a language and a tool to enable the verification of properties based on event logs.
 The language is based on LTL and is tailored towards events logs stored in the MXML format.
 The MXML format is a tool-independent format to log events and can be generated from audit trails, transaction logs and other data sets describing business events.
 Current software allows for the easy collection of such data, cf. BPM, WFM, CRM, BAM systems.
-Moreover, the need for both flexibility [1, 14, 29, 30] and auditing capabilities (cf. the Sarbanes-Oxley Act [34]) underpins the relevance of the results presented in this paper.
+Moreover, the need for both flexibility [1, 15, 29, 30] and auditing capabilities (cf. the Sarbanes-Oxley Act [33]) underpins the relevance of the results presented in this paper.

-We have predefined 60 typical properties one may want to verify (e.g., the 4-eyes principle).
+We have predefined 60 typical properties one may want to verify (e.g., the 4eyes principle).
 These can be used without any knowledge of the LTL language.
 In addition the user can define new sets of properties.
 These properties may be application specific and may refer to data.
 Each property is specified in terms of a so-called formula.
 Formulas may be parameterized, are reusable, and carry explanations in HTML format.
-This way both experts and novices may use the
+This way both experts and novices may use the LTL Checker.

-LTL Checker.
 The LTL Checker has been implemented in the ProM framework and the results can be further analyzed using a variety of process mining tools.

 We do not propose to solely use LTL for the type of analysis discussed in this paper.
 In addition to the LTL Checker and the process mining tools, conventional tools such as SQL and XPath can also be used to query and filter event logs.
 For example, in the context of a case study we loaded MXML files into an Oracle database to query them using SQL.
+SQL allows for the analysis of simple questions like the 4-eyes principle but not for the easy formulation of temporal questions, e.g., action_follows_decision (cf. lines 16-18 in Table 2).
+Recently, we also developed a so-called conformance checker that measures the "difference" between a process model and a log (cf. www.processmining.org).